 It is our sincere hope that lockdowns and shootings become a thing of the past, but in the meantime, this is the reality we currently find ourselves in and need to plan for.

 Please review these official active school shooter guidelines and recommendations with your child.
-Ensure they are well-prepared and can increase their chances of remaining safe, when unthinkable happens.
+Ensure they are well-prepared to Run Hide Fight and can increase their chances of remaining safe, when unthinkable happens.